tsmatz/azure-spatial-analysis/Readme.md

 Create IoT Hub resource in Azure Portal.

-## Set up Edge device
+## Create and set up Edge device

 For running Spatial Analysis conatiner, you should prepare a device with NVIDIA GPU 6.0 or above.<br>
-Here we use Ubuntu virtual machine (with GPU) for Edge device.
+In this example, we use Ubuntu virtual machine (with GPU) for Edge device.

-First, create "Ubuntu Server 18.04 LTS" resource with GPU-utilized VM in Azure Portal.
-In my case, I have used Standard NC6 (NVIDIA Tesla K80) with Gen 1 Ubuntu image.
+First, create "Ubuntu Server 18.04 LTS" resource with GPU-utilized instance in Azure Portal.
+In my case, I have created a Standard NC6 (NVIDIA Tesla K80) VM with Gen 1 Ubuntu image.

-Next set up IoT Edge runtime with NVIDIA GPU drivers as follows.
+Next, install and set up IoT Edge runtime with NVIDIA GPU drivers as follows.

 ### Install GPU driver

-Install NVIDIA CUDA driver in this VM (virtual machine).<br>
+Install NVIDIA CUDA driver in this VM (Edge device).<br>
-The simple way to install is to add "NVIDIA GPU Driver Extension" in VM.
-(Select "Extensions and applications" menu in blade and add this extension.)
+The simple way to install GPU drivers is to add "NVIDIA GPU Driver Extension" for VM in Azure Portal.
+(Select "Extensions and applications" menu in blade and then add this extension.)

-> Note : After the installation is completed, please make sure by running ```nvidia-smi```.
+> Note : After the driver's installation is completed, please check if the driver is enabled by running ```nvidia-smi``` command.

 ### Install docker runtime with nvidia-docker2